 “Advising really helped me find direction!” —Sarah A., Class of 2010

-Professional Academic Advisors help students determine courses each semester to complete general education requirements and prepare for a major course of study.
+Professional academic advisors help students determine courses each semester to complete general education requirements and prepare for a major course of study.
 They also monitor student progress and connect students with other services on campus.
 Additionally, OASIS serves as a resource to other academic and student service units on campus, as well as to faculty and professional advisors in the colleges and major departments.

 OASIS also administers three programs focused on supporting academic success in the early semesters of one’s academic career.

 - Entering students are asked to take Placement Exams to ensure the most appropriate placement in their beginning classes.
 Scores from the placement exams give a more precise indicator of skill level, thereby allowing placement in courses for which they are best prepared.
+Placement Exams are proctored through the Office of Testing Services.